GoogleChrome/web.dev/src/site/content/en/learn/accessibility/aria-html/index.md

 There are many ways to check an element's accessible name, including inspecting the accessibility tree using [Chrome DevTools](https://developer.chrome.com/blog/full-accessibility-tree/) or testing it with a screen reader.

 {% Aside %}
-Coming soon: read more about screen reader testing in module 17 on Assistive Technology.
+Coming soon: read more about screen reader testing in the Assistive Technology module.
 {% endAside %}

 ## ARIA in HTML